axelerant/drupal-quality-checker/README.md

 ## Installation

+_Upgrading from Beta 8?_ Read [the instructions for changes](#upgrading-from-beta-8) you need to make to grumphp.yml.dist.

 ### When using drupal/core-composer-scaffold (recommended)

 In most cases, you would already be using the [`drupal/core-composer-scaffold`](https://packagist.org/packages/drupal/core-composer-scaffold) package if you have set up using the latest Drupal templates.
 This package uses `core-composer-scaffold` to set up configuration files in your project.
 To make this work, add this package name in your composer's `extra.drupal-scaffold.allowed-packages` section.